-Outputs
+OUTPUTS

-Month 1: Evaluation workplan and outlining data collection instruments, and relevant ethics procedures that will be used - (to be reviewed and approved by Steering Committee)

-Month 1 - 2: Inception report covering a desk-based evaluability assessment and that outlines evaluation options, with their strengths and limitations, concluding with recommendations for evaluation approach.

-Month 2: (ideally) Literature review and descriptive typology of partnerships (who, what, when, how long, special features)

-Month 2: (ideally) Evaluation methodology, supported by the literature review, with data collection instruments, including sampling based on partnership typology, analysis plan, coding framework for primary data (surveys, interviews, focus groups), and reporting/dissemination plan (to be QA'd following DFID Evaluation policies)

-Month 3 - 4: Progress report (1-2 pages) referring to workplan.

-Month 5 - 6: Draft final report (to be QA'd following DFID Evaluation policies) with updated theory of change, lessons learned and recommendations.

-Month 7 - 8: Final report, incorporating Steering Group comments, and, upon completion, primary data cleaned, labelled and with identifying information removed.
+- Work Plan: Evaluation workplan including an outline of data collection instruments, and relevant ethics procedures that will be used - (to be reviewed and approved by Steering Committee - 2.
+Inception Report, Design & Evaluability Reports: - Inception report covering a desk-based evaluability assessment that outlines evaluation options, with their strengths and limitations, concluding with recommendations for evaluation approach. - Literature review and descriptive typology of partnerships (who, what, when, how long, special features) - Evaluation methodology, supported by the literature review, with data collection instruments, including sampling based on partnership typology, analysis plan, coding framework for primary data (surveys, interviews, focus groups), and reporting/dissemination plan (to be QA'd following DFID Evaluation policies) - 3.
+Three progress reports (1-2 pages) referring to work-plan - 4.
+Draft final report (to be QA'd following DFID Evaluation policies) with updated theory of change, lessons learned and recommendations - Communication Tools and Final Report, incorporating Steering Group comments, and, upon completion, primary data cleaned, labelled and with identifying information removed

-Constraints and Dependencies (if any exist)

-Timing considerations (e.g. cannot start before, or must be complete by)
+CONSTRAINTS AND DEPENDENCIES

-The evaluation will start last quarter of 2015.
+The evaluation will start in February 2016.
 The duration is expected to be approximately six months from start to submission of first draft of final report and eight months to final completion of all requirements.